Cat Dandruff: Identifying The Causes & Best Treatment Solutions

 Parasites

 A side effect of parasites can be flaky skin.
 Certain areas of a cat's skin can become rough and scaly, leading to dandruff.
-This issue is more common in outdoor cats, who are exposed to parasites far more often.
+This issue of skin infection is more common in outdoor cats, who are exposed to parasites far more often.
+Cheyletiella mites are a parasite that some call "walking dandruff."
+Sometimes, you can see these mites crawling across your cat’s skin.
+Luckily, these mites are treatable with the help of a vet.

 Shampoo

+Cats can often clean themselves properly, but there's reason to bathe your cat once in a while.
+On the other hand, bathing too often can lead to dandruff.
 Cats' skin produces natural oils.
 If you wash your cat too often — even with dandruff shampoo — you can remove these protective oils.
 Any shampoo left on their skin will also irritate their skin, leading to more dandruff.

 How to Know If Your Cat Has Dandruff - Symptoms

-• Flaking skin: The most obvious sign of dandruff is flaky skin.
+• Flaking skin: The most apparent sign of dandruff is flaky skin.
 If you part your cat's fur, you'll be able to see specks of white underneath.
 Cats with dark fur can sometimes have visible skin flakes caught in their fur.

 How to Get Rid of Cat Dandruff